Dansby Swanson Preview, Player Props: Cubs vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.74 team ERA ranks last across all MLB pitching staffs.
+- The Rockies have the last-ranked team ERA across all league pitching staffs (5.73).

-- Rockies pitchers combine to allow 210 total home runs at a rate of 1.5 per game (second-most in baseball).
+- The Rockies surrender the second-most home runs in baseball (211 total, 1.5 per game).

-- The left-hander last appeared on Wednesday against the Arizona Diamondbacks, when he went six innings, allowing two earned runs while giving up six hits.
+- The right-hander's most recent time out came on Wednesday against the Arizona Diamondbacks, when he threw 2 1/3 innings, surrendering six earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.